 You should recognize this discoloration when you see it; even though, it will vary in color from one type of tree to another and depending upon the degree of establishment of the fungal infection.

-Discoloration in infected areas may range from shades of red to brown, green, gray or black.
+Discoloration in infected trees or areas may range from shades of red to brown, green, gray or black.
 Nonetheless, you should be able to tell that something is not quite right when fungal infection invades your trees and bushes.

 How Does Verticillium Get Into A Tree Or Bush?